adamant/adamant.language.reference/loops.md

 ### `break` values

 The `break` statement can have a value.
 This value then because the value of the loop expression.
 All break statements must have values of compatible types.
 The type of a `loop` expression is the type of the values.
-The type of `while` and `for` loops are nullable because the value is null if the loop never executes.
+The type of `while` and `for` loops are nullable because the value is null if the loop never executes or exits without breaking.

 	let x = loop
 			{